-Citrix Workspace Cloud is a cloud-based workspace management platform for IT administrators to design, deliver and manage virtual desktops and applications, mobile workspaces and file sharing tools on any device.
+Citrix Cloud is a workspace management platform for IT administrators to design, deliver and manage virtual desktops and applications and other services, such as file sharing, on any device.

-To deliver resources to users, administrators simply click on the service they want to send, and the user receives a link which takes them to Citrix StoreFront, an enterprise app store delivery system where users can see all the resources they are allowed to use, including email or third-party apps.
+To deliver resources to users, administrators use the Citrix Cloud management console to click on the services they want users to be able to access, and the users receive a link which takes them to Citrix StoreFront, an enterprise app store where users can see all the resources they are allowed to use, including email and third-party apps.

 Citrix first announced its Citrix Workspace Cloud service in May 2015.
 It hit the market in August of the same year.
 Citrix rebranded it as Citrix Cloud in May 2016, offering these main components: XenApp and XenDesktop Service, ShareFile and XenMobile Service.

 The Citrix Cloud Connector, which ties the platform into Microsoft Active Directory, enables you to configure which users can access which applications and data based on their specific locations.